Nordea Bank Abp: Flagging notification

 Stock exchange release - Major shareholder announcements

-Nordea Bank Abp has on 19 March 2021 received a notification under Chapter 9, Section 5 of the Securities Markets Act, according to which BlackRock, Inc.'s indirect shareholding of Nordea Bank Abp's shares and voting rights crossed the threshold of 5 per cent on 18 March 2021.
-According to the notification, the total number of Nordea Bank Abp's shares and voting rights held directly by BlackRock, Inc. and its funds was 5.03 per cent on 18 March 2021.
+Nordea Bank Abp has on 23 March 2021 received a notification under Chapter 9, Section 5 of the Securities Markets Act, according to which BlackRock, Inc.'s indirect shareholding of Nordea Bank Abp's shares and voting rights has decreased below and reached the threshold of 5 per cent on 22 March 2021.

 The total number of shares and voting rights in Nordea Bank Abp is 4,049,951,919.